Miami rapper Wavy Navy Pooh killed in ambush shooting

 MIAMI (AP) — Miami rapper Wavy Navy Pooh was killed in an ambush shooting as he drove with two young children, local media reported.

-The 28-year-old rapper, whose real name was Shandler Beaubien, was stopped at a light Friday evening when a car pulled alongside and someone inside opened fire, killing him, the Miami Herald and WPLG-TV reported.
+The 28-year-old rapper, whose real name was Shandler Beaubien, was stopped at a light Friday evening when a car pulled alongside and someone inside opened fire, killing him, The Miami Herald reported.
 Two children, ages 5 and 1, and a woman were also in his car but it were not hurt.

-Police have not released the victim’s name, but Quality Control, the rapper’s record label, confirmed it was him, WPLG reported.
+Police have not released the victim’s name, but Quality Control, the rapper’s record label, confirmed it was him, a local news station reported.
 No arrests have been made.

 Beaubien is best known for his song “M.I.A.M.I.
 (Murder is a Major Issue).
 Its video shows him waving a handgun, a staged murder scene and footage of police officers at actual shooting scenes.